 We do not have any employees.
-We rely on the employees of our Sponsor, as the majority owner of our Manager, and its affiliates for the day-to-day operation of our business.
-The amount of time that our Sponsor and its affiliates spend on our business will vary from time to time and is expected to be greater while we are raising money and acquiring properties.
-Our Sponsor and its affiliates, including its officers, have interests in other programs and engage in other business activities.
+We rely on the employees of Manager, Sponsor and their affiliates for the day-to-day operation of our business.
+The amount of time that our Sponsor and its affiliates spend on our business will vary from time to time and is expected to be greater while we are raising money and acquiring loans.
+Our Manager, Sponsor and their affiliates, including its officers, have interests in other programs and engage in other business activities.
 As a result, they will have conflicts of interest in allocating their time between us and other programs and activities in which they are involved.
 Because these persons have competing interests on their time and resources, they may have conflicts of interest in allocating their time between our business and these other activities.
 During times of intense activity in other programs and ventures, they may devote less time and fewer resources to our business than are necessary or appropriate to manage our business.
-We expect that as our activities expand, our Sponsor will attempt to hire additional employees who would devote substantially all of their time to our business.
+We expect that as our activities expand, our Sponsor and Manager will attempt to hire additional employees who would devote substantially all of their time to our business.
 There is no assurance that our Sponsor or our Manager will devote adequate time to our business.
-If our Sponsor suffers or is distracted by adverse financial or operational problems in connection with its operations unrelated to us, it may allocate less time and resources to our operations.
+If our Sponsor or Manager suffers or is distracted by adverse financial or operational problems in connection with its operations unrelated to us, it may allocate less time and resources to our operations.
 If any of these things occur, our ability to honor obligations under the Bonds may be adversely affected.

-Our Sponsor will source all of our investments, and existing or future entities or programs sponsored and managed by our Sponsor may compete with us for, or may participate in, some of those investments, which could result in conflicts of interest.
+Our Sponsor, as our asset manager, will source all of our investments, and future entities or programs sponsored and managed by our Sponsor may compete with us for, or may participate in, some of those investments, which could result in conflicts of interest.

-Although we are subject to the Sponsor's allocation policy which specifically addresses some of the conflicts relating to our investment opportunities described above, there is no assurance that this policy will be adequate to address all of the conflicts that may arise or will address such conflicts in a manner that results in the allocation of a particular investment opportunity to us or is otherwise favorable to us.
-The Sponsor's allocation policy provides that in the event a lending opportunity becomes available that is suitable for multiple funds managed by the Sponsor, the Investment Committee, after consultation with counsel, may allocate participation in the lending opportunity to the various funds managed by the Sponsor based on an examination of a variety of factors.
+Although we are the only Participation Fund currently sponsored by the Sponsor and we are subject to the Sponsor's allocation policy which specifically addresses some of the conflicts relating to our investment opportunities described above, there is no assurance that this policy will be adequate to address all of the conflicts that may arise or will address such conflicts in a manner that results in the allocation of a particular investment opportunity to us or is otherwise favorable to us.
+The Sponsor's allocation policy provides that in the event a participation lending opportunity becomes available that is suitable for multiple funds managed by the Sponsor, the Sponsored Funds IC, after consultation with counsel, may allocate participation in the lending opportunity to the various funds managed by the Sponsor based on an examination of a variety of factors.
 The Sponsor may determine that a lending opportunity is appropriate for a particular account, but not for another.
 In addition, the Sponsor or its employees may make investments declined by our Sponsor for us.
 The investment allocation policy may be amended by the Sponsor at any time without our consent.
 As the investment programs of the various entities managed by the Sponsor change and develop over time, additional issues and considerations may affect the Sponsor's allocation policy and its expectations with respect to the allocation of lending opportunities.